Trump escalates a battle around immigration – and California

 What makes the situation so unusual, says Jessica Levinson, director of Loyola Law School’s Public Service Institute, is that local leaders said they didn’t want or need National Guard support.

-Typically, the Guard is mobilized by the state’s governor to support state or local law enforcement.
+Typically, the guard is mobilized by the state’s governor to support state or local law enforcement.
 If local officials feel they need federal support, they ask for it.
 This happened in 1992, for instance, during the days-long, widespread LA riots.
 Mayor Tom Bradley and California Governor Pete Wilson requested military support from then-President George H. W. Bush, which included Army, Marine, and National Guard troops.

 By contrast, President Trump’s order bypasses Governor Newsom’s wishes and authority.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.